Shaw CEO sells most of stake after shareholders ok CB&I deal

-(Reuters) - James Bernhard, chief executive of engineering company Shaw Group Inc SHAW.N, has sold off most of his stake in the company he founded after shareholders approved a sale to Chicago Bridge and Iron Co NV (CBI.N) this month.
+Dec 31 (Reuters) - James Bernhard, chief executive of engineering company Shaw Group Inc, has sold off most of his stake in the company he founded after shareholders approved a sale to Chicago Bridge and Iron Co NV this month.

 Late last week, Bernhard reduced his shareholding in Shaw to 143,356 shares from 1,131,603, according to filings with U.S. securities regulators on Monday, in a sale that would have raised more than $45 million.